slim-codes/blog-posts/open-source.md

 # What is Open Source and why should you care

 The term Open Source Software reminds me of [Abraham Lincoln's](https://en.wikipedia.org/wiki/Abraham_Lincoln#Gettysburg_Address_(1863)) widely accepted definition of Democracy.
 Lincoln said, "Democracy is the government of the people, by the people, and for the people".
 Similarly, Open Source is **software** of the **community**, by the **community**, and for the **community**.

-Open Source refers to programs whose source code can be modified, shared, and/or commercialized by the public/community at will.
-A license attached to an Open Source Software usually determines the extent to which the Software can be modified or utilized.
-More on licenses later
+Formally, Open Source refers to **projects** or **programs** whose source code can be modified, shared, and/or commercialized by the public/community at will.
-The degree to which such programs can be utilized or modified without restriction is usually determined by the licenses attached to them.
-More on licenses later.
+A [**license**](https://choosealicense.com/) that is attached to an Open Source project determines the extent to which the project can be consumed, modified, or utilized.

 Open Source is everywhere, the browser you are using to view this page is likely an Open Sourced one.
 Android OS, Linux Kernel, and JavaScript are examples of OS projects that people like you and I improve daily.
-As a developer, technical writer, or designer; Open Source opens the doors to many opportunities; jobs, networking, communication skills, etc. There is no hierarchy/ranking in the Open Source community.
-We are all just contributors in the world of OS.
+As a developer, technical writer, or designer; Open Source opens the doors to many opportunities; jobs, networking, communication skills, etc.

 > **Note**: The term Open Source in this article will mostly refer to Open Source Software and Open Source in general.